-This is not just for IT team!
+This is not just for the IT team!
 Successful DX leaders recommend the ‘true transformation’ that transforms the organization completely.
 This can be the change in organizational structure in line with the new transformative approach, long-term objectives backed by senior management support and timely investments in relevant next-gen technologies.

 2) Customer-facing Functions on Priority

 Customer is the top priority in the digital trend!
-Organizations focusing on customer experience are enjoying the competitive advantage.
+Organizations focusing on customer experience are enjoying a competitive advantage.
 92% of the successful DX leaders say they have mature DX processes and initiatives focused on enhancing customer experience.
-While 70% report positive impact of the same on the business in real-time.
+While 70% report a positive impact of the same on the business in real-time.